 Whether you are recalibrating your SEO, redesigning a site or starting out with a new website, an SEO audit can help you optimize every area.
 This ensures the site is primed to compete in the search results.

 A thorough audit takes time.
-(Here at Bruce Clay Inc., we spend up to 160 hours on one.)
+(Here at Bruce Clay Inc., we spend up to 160 hours preparing, delivering and following up on each audit.)
 SEO expertise is not a core competency of many businesses.
 That’s why hiring an SEO vendor can be useful.

 Even when a brand has an in-house SEO team, getting an outside analysis can help solve the tough SEO problems.

 Learn more: See these case studies to learn more about how an SEO audit improves search engine rankings, organic traffic and revenue.